wholesomevalue/valueblog/content/posts/naked.md

 - Settling Banks are then sent instructions accordingly (for Broker A, +$1000, and for Broker B, -$1000)
 - Notice the FTD/FTR register is empty - nice and simple...

+_Note that in practice a small amount of FTD/FTRs is common, due to various reasons such as physical certificates, human error etc_

 ### Clearing & Settlement - Sad Days

 When SugarDaddy and Melvin enters the arena, things gets complicated: